CyVerse-learning-materials/foss/before/installation.rst

       - You should be able to use any laptop (Windows/MacOS/Linux.).
 We **strongly recommend** Firefox or Chrome as your browser.
 It is recommended that you have administrative/install permissions on your laptop.
       - - `Download FireFox <https://www.mozilla.org/en-US/firefox/new/?scene=2>`_
         - `Download Chrome <https://www.google.com/chrome/browser/>`_
-    * - Zoom Account
-      - Please ensure that you have a CyVerse account and have **verified** your account by completing the verification steps in the email you got when you registered.
-      - Register for your Zoom account at http://www.zoom.us/.
     * - CyVerse Account
       - Please ensure that you have a CyVerse account and have **verified** your account by completing the verification steps in the email you got when you registered.
       - Register for your CyVerse account at http://user.cyverse.org/.